ysngki/TopicAns/README.md

 ## Dataset Construction and Pre-process

-We will upload our datasets soon.
+Our datasets are released at https://drive.google.com/drive/folders/1Pf8zyJGdufi_14qeAigPI1yyOkiL881J?usp=share_link.

 Following is how we get them:

 1. Download `stackoverflow.com-Posts.7z` from https://archive.org/details/stackexchange